caikit/caikit/README.md

 There is an example of a client [here](https://github.com/caikit/caikit/blob/main/examples/text-sentiment/client.py) which is a simple Python CLI which calls the model and queries it for sentiment analysis on 2 different pieces of text.
 The client also references the module configuration.

 Check out the full [Text Sentiment example](examples/text-sentiment/) to understand how to load and infer a model using Caikit.
-There is also a [GitHub template](https://github.com/caikit/caikit-template) available which if you click on the green `Use this template` button generates a repository in your GitHub account with a simple customized model which is wrapped to be served by the Caikit runtime.
+If you want to get started with developing and integrating your AI model algorithm using Caikit, checkout the [GitHub template](https://github.com/caikit/caikit-template).
+In the template repository when you click on the green `Use this template` button, it generates a repository in your GitHub account with a simple customized module which is wrapped to be served by the Caikit runtime.
+This template is designed to be extended for module implementations.

 ## User Profiles